Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 Isn't it amazing?
 Shamoun brings up an argument and then links us to an article that demonstrates that the evidence for the position is weak!

-Secondly, even if we do assume that the Prophet Muhammad (peace be upon him) sits with Allah on the Throne, this is only proof of Allah greatly honoring the Prophet Muhammad (peace be upon him).
+Secondly, even if we assume that the Prophet Muhammad (peace be upon him) sits with Allah on the Throne, this is only proof of Allah greatly honoring the Prophet Muhammad (peace be upon him).
 Where does it say in Islamic sources that only the divine could sit on the Throne?
-No where does it say that.
-It is only Shamoun's personal subjective opinion that tells him that if someone sits on the Throne with God then that makes the person God.
-This is completely unfounded and baseless.
+Nowhere does it say that.
+Only Shamoun's personal subjective opinion tells him that if someone sits on the throne with God, then that person is God.
+This is unfounded.

 Sam Shamoun said: